dxin16/temp-turner-rn/README.md

 If you need new packages, generally you can call `npm i <package name>` (follow what the repo setup guide says) then follow it with `npx pod-install`.

 If you want to debug code, I've only been able to make it work with the Android Emulator, but just "shake" the device (or call `adb shell input keyevent 82`).
-Click on debug in the menu that pops up, and you should see something come up in Safari/Google Chrome.
+Click on debug in the menu that pops up, and you should see localhost come up in Safari/Google Chrome.
+Under `debuggerWorker.aca173c4` or something like that, you can click into `index.bundle` and go down into the `src` folder.
+From there, you can set breakpoints at lines in the files.
+If you can't get to the `src` folder, try closing out of localhost and restarting the app.